Emotional Support Animal Laws Delaware: Know Your Rights

 The Legal Protection For Emotional Support Animals In Delaware

-Delaware’s laws regarding emotional support animals (ESA) are rooted in the federal Fair Housing Act and the Air Carrier Access Act.
+The federal Fair Housing Act and the Air Carrier Access Act root Delaware’s laws regarding emotional support animals (ESA).
 Landlords in Delaware cannot discriminate against tenants with ESAs and must provide reasonable accommodations.
 Landlords cannot charge pet fees or deposits for ESAs; they permit ESAs in housing with “no pets” policies.

 Airlines must allow ESAs in the cabin, but specific requirements and documentation may be necessary.
 ESA owners in Delaware should understand their rights and responsibilities and have the proper documentation from a licensed healthcare professional.